mai-space/rust-ai-agents-jarvis/README.md

    ```

 2. **Configure Database:**
    Ensure PostgreSQL is running and you have a database created.
-Set the `DATABASE_URL` environment variable:
+You can use the `setup` command after installing or set the `DATABASE_URL` environment variable:
    ```bash
    export DATABASE_URL="postgres://user:password@localhost/jarvis"
    ```

-3. **Install Dependencies:**
+3. **Build:**
    ```bash
    cargo build
    ```